-A specialized surgeon known as an otolaryngologist with perform a myringotomy (ear tube surgery).
-The surgery is only around 10-15 minutes under general anesthesia.
-It involves making a small slit per ear drum to allow for fluid drainage.
+A specialized surgeon known as an otolaryngologist with perform the myringotomy (ear tube surgery).
+The surgery can be as quick as 10-15 minutes under general anesthesia, or up to an hour.
+It involves making a small slit per eardrum to allow for fluid drainage.
 A tube is then inserted in the hole as a way to stabilize pressure and ensure proper drainage of ear fluid.

 What to Expect Post-Op